 Other genealogical sources almost consistently suggest a birth year closer to 1894-1895.
 A 1935 passenger list for her arrival at the Port of New York gives her age as forty.
 Another, from ten years previous, gives her age as thirty.
 Her petition for naturalization offers a birthdate of 19 September 1894.
 The smoking gun for “1903” appears to be the Biography & Genealogy Master Index (BGMI), and until that can be consulted, their source remains a mystery.
 Saying more about this enigmatic artist is difficult because, by some accounts, she was shy, refusing even to do gallery talks as part of her many exhibits.

-Like “Stranded”, the majority of Kayn’s paintings represent groups of people in some sort of ritualized activity.
-Some are as innocent and commonplace as a square dance; others more sinister and unexplained.
-But her skies are dark and characters estranged, calling to mind Goya’s late work, the so-called “Black Paintings”, such as “A Pilgrimage to San Isidro”.
+Like “Stranded”, the majority of Kayn’s paintings represent groups of people in ritualized activity of a sort.
+Some are as innocent and commonplace as a square dance; others unexplained, sinister.
+Her skies are dark and characters estranged, even when touching, calling to mind Goya’s late work, the so-called “Black Paintings”, such as “A Pilgrimage to San Isidro”.

 UPDATE [05MAY2019 and 22JULY2020]: It is now fairly certain, from multiple unconnected sources, that Kayn’s biographical information should include the following:

 - She arrived in early 1926 at the Port of New York with her husband Stephen Kayn.